ThiagoSchetini/manjaro-architect-guide/README.md

 	pip list
 	deactivate

-#### Pycharm
+Pycharm, IDE for Python:

 	sudo pacman -S pycharm-community-edition

-Open it, on settings, new projects check if all interpreters are recognized to create virtual envs (python3 and pypy3)
+Open Pycharm, on settings, new projects check if all interpreters are recognized to create virtual envs (python3 and pypy3)

 Add the two envs that we just created on terminal as *Existing environments* and check *Make available to all projects*

+#### Snapd

+	sudo pacman -S snapd
+	systemctl enable --now apparmor.service systemctl enable --now snapd.apparmor.service

+#### dotnet

+Community arch supported versions, search:

+	sudo pacman -Ss dotnet

+If the version is not there, use snap:

+	sudo snap install dotnet-sdk --classic --channel=5.0

+After any install, check it:

+	dotnet --list-sdks

 #### Teamviewer (native for linux, manual install)